lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 Atomize/Atomize.md

 						<div class="box char-note">
 							<div class="callout-title"> <div class="callout-title-inner"> amore (he/him) </div> </div>
 							<img alt="placeholder.png" src="https://raw.githubusercontent.com/lunaria79/Jackalupes-Corner/main/01%20Dream%20Journal/Dreams/07%20Atomize/Images/placeholder-1.png">
 							<p>A less than serious young man, with a big heart.
 While known as the ""people's" prince", he does not believe that he is suited for the throne.
-He only fights for the inheritance due to his older brother's less than stellar treatment of those who were not nobles. </p>
+He only fights for the crown due to his older brother's less than stellar treatment of those who were not nobles. </p>
 						</div>
 						<div class="box char-note">
 							<div class="callout-title"> <div class="callout-title-inner">dameth</div> </div>